Guide: Moving to Texas – Electricity and Everything Else

 • Notify your landlord that you’re moving out.

-• Schedule your change of address with the post office, but do so well in advance of your move so your mail isn’t delayed.
+• Schedule your change of address with the post office well in advance of your move so your mail isn’t delayed.

 ONE WEEK OUT